 Our ultimate conclusion is that these coatings can help, but they aren't necessarily a miracle.
 At most, they expand the range of use of a down jacket, and let it retain its warmth for slightly longer, but hydrophobic down is not a replacement for synthetic insulation or a protective shell in wet conditions.

 A common misconception with down is that a higher fill number equates to more warmth.
 This is not the case.
 Down fill power is a way of gauging the quality of a down product, as measured by the warmth-to-weight ratio.
-Most jackets will range from 550 to 850 or 900 fill down with Patagonia boasting 1000 fill down with its new Encapsil technology.
+Most jackets will range from 550 to 850 or even higher.
 A rating of 800 fill means that one ounce of down equals 800 cubic inches of loft (when compressed by a standardized weight).
-This means that a 550 fill jacket can be just as warm as an 850 fill jacket--but it will be bulkier, less compressible, and heavier.
+This means that a 550 fill jacket can be just as warm as an 850 fill jacket—but it will be bulkier, less compressible, and heavier.

 After harvesting down is cleaned, dried, and then sorted according to quality.
 The down is blown across several tubes--the down that travels the farthest is the lightest, so it falls in the high-quality tube.
 The heavy down falls sooner and lands in the lower quality tube.

 Lower quality down products may also be diluted with feathers or feather pieces, so purchasing down from a reputable source or brand is essential.
 Over a relatively short amount of time, these cut feather pieces will lay flat and provide little to no loft.
 They can also be sharper, poking through, and escaping out of the garment's outer fabric.

 High quality down won't get you far if it isn't stitched together with strong fabrics and a thoughtful design.